peterzhang41/weigo/README.md

 0.4:
 Go -> read tmp_full_bak CSV file -> read each item it -> scrape Price and create a item list with price

+0.5:
+adding other item prices that CW not have.

+woolworth - A2 and Devondale milk
+Terry white - Royal Nectar and Maxigenes